sakuramomo1005/actionpoints/survival/README.md

+## 2020-02-19

+Begin from simple cox ph model

+1. beta0 is big, but drop beta0. the model is misspecified
+2. beta0 is not only one, it is a vector, each of them are small but the summation is big
+3.

 ## 2020-02-15

 we still need to construct example to let cox model mis-specify the model, otherwise, the KM can still work.